 Girolamo Ruscelli; 1504-1566.

-A venetian editor of fame, Ruscelli is mostly known for
+A Venetian humanist and editor of fame, Ruscelli is mostly known for

 his 1561 edition of a Ptolemy's Geographia.
 This atlas was